Logo

 Changes to stored procedures, triggers, and functions are not tracked in migration scripts.
 This is because they are due to frequent change and are already stored in the server/models directory.
 Therefore, it is sufficient to simply rebuild them from source.

-To help with this operation, BHIMA provides a migration helper script that can be invoked with yarn migrate.
+To help with this operation, BHIMA provides a migration helper script that can be invoked with npm run migrate.
 This script does several things:

 1. Drops all the triggers